artofimagination/snippets/mysql-go-interface/README.md

 # MYSQL example

-This example meant to test basic functionalities of mongoDB.
+This example meant to test basic functionalities of MYSQL.
 The example allows to create,query and delete users and belonging user settings.
 The documents look as follows:

 - Documents in users collection